Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 This is something that we rarely do, but also something that’s difficult not to do when there are so many inviting restaurants around you and you spend an entire day away from home, exploring the city.
 You will eventually go hungry and getting back home to cook no longer sounds that fun.

-We also learned that for a similar apartment you should expect to pay around 600 Euros on a long term contract… but it really was the best thing we could find for our dates.
+We also learned that for a similar apartment you should expect to pay around 900 Euros on a long term contract… but you always pay more for a short term deal.

 For everything else (food, entertainment, visiting the places in Valencia and gifts to bring home), we paid a total of 1,532 Euros.
 I usually keep track of costs based on the categories that we spend money on (food, eating out, entertainment etc) but I was too lazy to do it in Valencia.
-However, most of the amount was spent on food and eating out.
+However, most of the amount was spent on food and eating out, with attraction fees coming in second.

 An interesting thing about these costs is that I always had the impression – and I am sure it’s not just my mind playing tricks on me – that everything is more expensive in Spain than it is back at home in Romania or in the Budapest I love so much.